Notice of renewal of information collection; request for comment.

 responses||Filing fee ($)||Total non-hour

-Customers may incur postage costs when submitting some of the items covered by this collection to the USPTO by mail.
-The USPTO expects that approximately 98 percent of the responses in this collection will be submitted electronically.
-Of the remaining 2 percent, the vast majority (98%) will be submitted by mail, for a total of 10 mailed submissions.
-The average first class USPS postage cost for a one-pound mailed submission in a flat-rate envelope is $6.45.
-The USPTO estimates that the postage costs for the mailed submissions in this collection will total $64.50.
+Customers may incur postage costs when submitting items covered by this collection to the USPTO by mail.
+The USPTO expects that approximately 99 percent of the responses in this collection will be submitted electronically.
+Of the remaining 1 percent, the vast majority (98%) will be submitted by mail, for a total of 10 mailed submissions.

 IV.
 Request for Comments

-(d) ways to minimize the burden of the collection of information on respondents, e.g., the use of automated collection techniques or other forms of information technology.
+(d) Ways to minimize the burden of the collection of information on respondents, e.g, including through the use of appropriate automated, electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.

 End Supplemental Information